emmt/ScientificCameras.jl/README.md

 ## Installation

-To be able to use this module, you must have installed ActiveSilicon Phoenix libraries and the module [`IPC.jl`](https://github.com/emmt/IPC.jl).

 `ScienticCameras.jl` is not yet an [official Julia package](https://pkg.julialang.org/) so you have to clone the repository to install the module: